soffes/blog/published/2012-12-16-mac-app-store/mac-app-store.markdown

 ---
-title: Mac App Store
 cover_image: cover.jpg
+tags:
+- apple
-categories: apple mac
+- mac
 ---

+# Mac App Store

 [Cheddar for Mac](https://cheddarapp.com/mac/download) recently came out.
 A few days in, Apple featured it as New and Noteworthy!
 Here's the numbers: